 It is a kind of reciprocal regulation, which regulates the transformation of pyruvate to PEP.
-Acetyl Co-A cumulates in the liver as a result of excessive lipolysis of adipose tissue.
-When its concentration is more, it inhibits the activity of glycolytic enzyme “Phosphate dehydrogenase” and stimulates the activity of pyruvate carboxylase.
+Acetyl Co-A accumulates in the liver as a result of excessive lipolysis in adipose tissues.
+When acetyl Co-A concentration is more, it inhibits the activity of glycolytic enzyme phosphate dehydrogenase and stimulates the activity of pyruvate carboxylase.

-It is a kind of hormonal regulation that is secreted from the α-cells of pancreatic islets when the blood glucose level in a body starts decreasing.
+It is a kind of hormonal regulation, secreted from the α-cells of pancreatic islets when the blood glucose level in a body starts decreasing.

 - Secondly, glucagon reduces the concentration of fructose 2, 6-phosphate that inhibits the enzymatic activity of phosphofructokinase and activates fructose 1, 6-biphosphate to promote glucose synthesis.